lowks/pymr/docs/installation.md

 Installation
 ----------

-pymr can be installed from pip, or from source.
+PyMR can be installed from pip, or from source.

 # PIP Installation
 ```